 Comprehensive Overview

 The concept of enteric coating dates back to the late 19th century when scientists began experimenting with materials that could protect drugs from the harsh environment of the stomach.
 One of the earliest approaches involved coating pills with keratin, a protein found in hair and nails, which was known to be resistant to gastric acid.
-However, keratin coatings were often inconsistent and unreliable, leading to variable drug release and therapeutic outcomes.
+On the flip side, keratin coatings were often inconsistent and unreliable, leading to variable drug release and therapeutic outcomes.

 Over the years, researchers explored various other materials, including fats, waxes, and shellac, but these also had limitations in terms of stability, durability, and pH-dependent solubility.
 The development of cellulose acetate phthalate (CAP) in the mid-20th century marked a significant breakthrough in enteric coating technology.
 CAP offered improved acid resistance and more predictable dissolution in the small intestine, making it a popular choice for coating a wide range of medications.

 In more recent years, newer polymers such as hydroxypropyl methylcellulose phthalate (HPMCP) and polymethacrylates have gained popularity due to their superior performance characteristics and versatility.
-These polymers can be tailored to dissolve at specific pH levels, allowing for more precise control over drug release.
-For instance, Eudragit L100-55, a type of polymethacrylate, dissolves at a pH of 5.5, making it suitable for drugs that need to be released in the duodenum, the first part of the small intestine.
+As an example, Eudragit L100-55, a type of polymethacrylate, dissolves at a pH of 5.Still, these polymers can be suited to dissolve at specific pH levels, allowing for more precise control over drug release.
+5, making it suitable for drugs that need to be released in the duodenum, the first part of the small intestine Not complicated — just consistent..

 Enteric-coated tablets are particularly useful for drugs that are sensitive to acid degradation, such as proton pump inhibitors (PPIs) like omeprazole and pantoprazole, which are used to treat acid reflux and ulcers.
 These drugs are readily broken down in the stomach, so enteric coating is essential to ensure they reach the small intestine, where they can be absorbed into the bloodstream and exert their therapeutic effects.
-Similarly, enzymes such as pancreatin, which are used to treat pancreatic insufficiency, are also protected by enteric coatings to prevent them from being inactivated by gastric acid.
+Similarly, enzymes such as pancreatin, which are used to treat pancreatic insufficiency, are also protected by enteric coatings to prevent them from being inactivated by gastric acid Most people skip this — try not to..

 Another important application of enteric-coated tablets is for drugs that can cause gastric irritation, such as nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin and ibuprofen.
 These drugs can damage the lining of the stomach, leading to ulcers and bleeding.
 Enteric coating helps to prevent these side effects by delaying the release of the drug until it reaches the small intestine, reducing its direct contact with the gastric mucosa.